 - Account fee.
 The annual account fee is $390.
-This is split into two 6-monthly instalments of $195.
+This is split into two six-monthly instalments of $195.

 - Minimum credit limit.
 The Westpac Airpoints World Mastercard has a minimum credit limit of $18,000.

 - Transfer your balance.
-If you successfully apply to transfer the outstanding balance from an existing credit card, you’ll only pay 5.95% p.a. on that balance until it is paid off.
+If you successfully apply to transfer the outstanding balance from an existing credit card, you only pay 5.95% p.a. for the life of that balance.

 - Interest-free days.
 Enjoy up to 44-days interest-free when you pay off your statement balance in full each month.

 - Mastercard Priceless Cities.
-Being a Mastercard holder you’ll have access to local and global offers for dining, retail, travel and entertainment.
+Being a Mastercard holder, you have access to local and global offers for dining, retail, travel and entertainment.